ianwevans-wwt/UbuntuZFSRoot/README.md

 3) Run zfs_install.sh under the scripts folder on the USB drive.
 4) Once zfs_install.sh has completed, run final_install.sh.
 Reboot the system.
 5) Enjoy a fully functional Ubuntu system with ZFS root (rpool) and an L2ARC.

+This guide is a streamlined version of the ZFS Install guide here: https://github.com/zfsonlinux/zfs/wiki/Ubuntu-18.04-Root-on-ZFS